meln5674/mlflow-oidc-proxy/README.md

 # picks the best one, and then performs a REST request against a temporary server using that
 # best model.
 # This takes a substantial amount of time (~20m)
+# If you want to watch the browser in action, export BILOBA_INTERACTIVE=true
 make e2e
 ```